umitdincel/atack/README.md

 - Assuming there are no errors, the extension should load into your browser
 ```

-*It will be on Chrome Webstore as soon as possible.*

 ## Contribution
 Reach me out at dincelumit@gmail.com or on twitter [@umitdncel](https://twitter.com/umitdncel)